MeBNoah/serverless-hello-world-gateway/README.md

 # Serverless hello world
 This is an example hello world api created with the serverless framework that runs on AWS Lambda.
-If deployed to AWS an API Gateway with the specified http path of the Lambda, which is specified in the serverless.yml file.
+If deployed to AWS an API Gateway gets also created with the specified http path of the Lambda(in the serverless.yml).

 ## Prerequisites